 1. Chase Your Dream

-When you were working at home, the line between work, family and play can be blurred.
+When you are working at home, the line between work, family, and play can be blurred.
 To keep this from happening, surround yourself with items that remind you why you are doing what you are doing.
 Keep your dream and focus and you will function better on a daily basis.
 For new “home workers,” shaving and other regiments fall apart.
 Don’t let your dreams fall with them.

 2. Make a List